mhdawson/micro-app-remote-control/README.md

   button is pressed.
 Each object has the following values:
     * topic - topic on which message wil be sent when button is pressed
     * message -  message sent on topic when button is pressed
-    * delay - delay after the button is pressed when the message is sent often when a button invokes multiple actions you will need to have a delay
+    * delay - delay after the button is pressed when the message is sent.
+    Often when a button invokes multiple actions you will need to have a delay in order to avoid conflicts (for example sending X10 messages to close together can mess things up).

-As a micro-app the dashboard also supports other options like authentication and tls for the dashboard connection.
+As a micro-app the dashboard also supports other options like authentication and tls for the connection to the GUI.
 See the documentation for the [micro-app-framework] (https://github.com/mhdawson/micro-app-framework) for additional details.

-The following is an example of the configuration file:
+The following is an example configuration file:

 <PRE>
 {